sys-256/Duino-JS/README.md

 - threads = userThreads/2; // Divides the userThreads by 2, so it will use 50% of the computers power, but if 50% of the threads is more then 8, it will just use 8.
 - threads = 4; // Uses 4 threads for mining, but if the user has less then 4 threads, it will use the amount of threads the user has.
 - threads = 0; // You can't use 0  threads, so Duino-JS will set it to 1.
-- threads = 16; // Since mining with more then 8 threads isn't profitable, it will set threads to 8.
+- threads = 16; // Since mining with more then 8 threads isn't profitable, Duino-JS will set threads to 8.

 ## License
 This project is licensed under [the MIT license](https://en.wikipedia.org/wiki/MIT_License), so you can use it in whatever you want, even commercial projects.
 You only have to credit me with sys-256.